hirasso/wp-sync-deploy/README.md

 - sync your WordPress database from production/staging
 - deploy your local changes to production/staging

+> [!NOTE]
-> **Info** It's likely that this script won't work with your specific setup out of the box, but it should be a good starting point.
+> It's likely that this script won't work with your specific setup
+> out of the box, but it should be a good starting point.

 ## Prerequesites